 History of Conservatism

-Rels 112: Religion from the Civil Right Movement to Black Lives Matter (Fall 2016)
+Fall 2016, Rels 112: Religion from the Civil Right Movement to Black Lives Matter (Teaching Assistant)

 “The Rise and Fall of Marxist Perspectives: Eugene Genovese and the Fight for Hegemony in Radical American Historiography,” Modern Intellectual History (23 March 2021): 1-25. https://doi.org/10.1017/S1479244321000135